 Letter from Katherene Peirce Allen of Jamaica, written 22 March 1895 to her granddaughter, Minnie, with news from family and friends at home.

-This collection consists of eleven letters from Wyndham G. Allen, United States Army, during World War II, to his sister, Francesca Allen, Louisville, Kentucky.
-The dates of these letters range from June 15, 1941 to April 16, 1943.
+Eleven letters from Wyndham G. Allen, United States Army, during World War II, to his sister, Francesca Allen, Louisville, Kentucky.
 He writes about his daily activities, getting a furlough, being in Africa, and missing his family.

 C.T.
 Alleyns writes from Teignmouth, Devon, England, to an aunt in Philadelphia, Pennsylvania, with mention of tourist activities, unrest in the Indian Colonies and political reforms.